 In both countries, permanent residence is offered after five years.

-In Portugal, on the other hand, you can qualify for citizenship at the same time as permanent residence.
+In Portugal, on the other hand, you can qualify for citizenship at the same time as permanent residence (PR).
 That means you could become a Portuguese citizen just five years after you receive your visa.
 Portugal’s citizenship also has some clear advantages.

 D7 Passive Income Visa or Golden Visa

 The D7 is another popular visa for non-EU and EEA citizens.
-If you don’t want to make a significant investment in Portugal, it can be another good option.
+It can be another good option if you don’t want to make a significant investment in Portugal.

 Check out all the details of Portugal’s D7 passive income visa in our article.